viktortoman/top-movies/README.md

     6. Run this command with Cron if you want to refresh the database movies data:
         - php bin/console save-movies
-    6.1 Run this command with parameter, for example (parameter is page number for the API):
+    6.1 Run this command with parameter 5 times for the 100 result (parameter is page number for the API):
+        - php bin/console save-movies 1
         - php bin/console save-movies 2
         - php bin/console save-movies 3
+        - php bin/console save-movies 4
+        - php bin/console save-movies 5
     7. Run tests with: "php bin/phpunit" command